Cryptographic Specifications of CryptPeer

 In local-only mode:

-- all communications remain within the local network bubble.
+- all communications remain inside the local network perimeter.

 6.2 Mode with Remote Access